rpgreview/papersandpaychecks/cow-orkers.md

 4.3 Boss-Level Secrets

 5.0 Alternate Settings and Scenarios
-5.1 Scenario: Keep Our Borderlands by Michael Cole
+5.1 Scenario: Keep Our Borderlands
 5.2 Scenario: Palaces of the Electrum Princess
 5.3 Scenario: Camp 22